21+ fun things to do in Dartmouth with kids

 It’s possible to see this jutting landmark for miles but it’s also an incredible sight up close.
 The Daymark was built in 1864 as a navigational point for sailors.

-You can access it from Brownstone and Coleton car park near Kingswear.
+You can walk the path past it from Brownstone and Coleton car park near Kingswear.
 Beyond the Daymark is the South West Coast Path which is not suitable for pushchairs.
 Pack little ones into baby or toddler carriers.

 23. See a show or film at The Flavel Arts Centre